kristong123/Divvy/Developer_Doc.md

 ## Adding New Tests

+To incorporate new frontend tests, you will go into the client folder to access the test folder (for directory path, client/test).
+The test folder contains frontend tests to ensure the major components of the web application are working fine.
+When creating a new test, you should follow the naming convention of [YOUR IMPLEMENTATION].test.tsx

-To incorporate new tests, you will go into the client folder to access the server folder and finally you will find the test folder(for directory path, client/server/test).
+To incorporate new backend tests, you will go into the server folder and finally you will find the test folder(for directory path, server/test).
 The test folder contains backend tests to ensure communication between client and server are operational.
 When creating a new test, you should follow the naming convention of [YOUR IMPLEMENTATION].test.js.